supereli/screen/README.md

 # screen
 GNU Screen Example

 GNU screen is not documented very well, but is quite useful.

 This is an example of a working script (.screenrc) which automatically opens two screen upon login.
+The .screenrc should be stored in the user's home directory (~).